alanmaizon/love-in-action/README.md

 ---

 ## **Concept Overview**
-**Theme:** A platform where users can explore and donate to various charity organizations tied to a one's values.
+**Theme:** A platform where users can explore and donate to various charity organizations.
 **Objective:**
 - Share causes by inspiring generosity.
 - Provide a seamless user experience for exploring charities and donating.